etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 In the early years of my career in computing, I carried out night shifts at the DC.
-That involved sleeping on a folding bed between the roaring racks hugging a pager tight...
+That involved sleeping on a folding bed between the roaring racks hugging pager tightly...

 Redfish design
 ==============